-We have entered into an underwriting agreement dated , 2017 with the Ladenburg Thalmann & Co.
-Inc., as representative of the underwriters of this offering.
-Subject to the terms and conditions of the underwriting agreement, the underwriters have agreed to purchase the number of our securities set forth opposite its name below.
+We have entered into an underwriting agreement dated April 19, 2017 with the Ladenburg Thalmann & Co.
+Inc., as underwriter.
+Subject to the terms and conditions of the underwriting agreement, the underwriter has agreed to purchase the number of our securities set forth opposite its name below.

 Underwriter Class A Units Class B Units

 Ladenburg Thalmann & Co.
-Inc.
+Inc. 1,600,000 6,400

-Total
+Total 1,600,000 6,400